ReScience/ReScience-submission/article/Caron-Lessard-Wu-Poisot-2018.md

 The discrepancies we noted in the dynamics of the stochastic model with the generalist parasite and a stochastic saturation number of parasitoid ($h$; in
 @fig:figure6 (b)) are difficult to explain.
-It seems unlikely that it is cause to the model implementation itself or computational errors since we successfully replicated results from all the other numerical experiments.
+It seems unlikely that it is caused by either our implementation of the model, or by errors during runtime, since we successfully replicated results from all the other numerical experiments.
 Without the original implementation, we can only speculate on the difference between the original implementation and ours.
-This model is the only one with a stochastic parameter normally distributed with a mean not equal to its associated standard deviation.
+This combination of parameters is the only one with a stochastic parameter normally distributed with a mean not equal to its associated standard deviation.
 We tried with an $h$ normally distributed with a mean and a standard deviation of 5 (@fig:figure9), and the results were a lot more similar to the one from @Hassell85 than what we originally had (@fig:figure6 (b)).
 Again, this is only an hypothesis on the kind of error that could explain the differences between the original paper and ours.
+Other possible sources of error include the pseudo-random numbers generator used, errors in the original implementation, or errors in the parameter values reported in the original publication; sadly, these are virtually impossible to rule out.

 The mathematical model from the original paper was well detailed, which allowed us to create our own implementation.
 The equation for the number of survivors